Dean: Jacob H. Rooksby, J.D., Ph.D.

 Gonzaga Law offers a full-time, three-year, 90 semester credit degree.
 In some circumstances, students can take advantage of flexible scheduling to complete their degrees in four or five years.

-Gonzaga Law also offers an Accelerated J.D. program which allows students to earn their degree in two years rather than three.
-Because the program requires students to carry a full course load for six consecutive semesters, students are required to apply 15 of their credits towards experiential learning.
+Gonzaga Law also offers an Executive J.D. program which allows students to earn their degree in two years rather than three.
+Because the program requires students to carry a full course load for six consecutive semesters, students are required to apply eight of their credits towards experiential learning.
 This provides the students with the chance to learn outside the classroom in a legal setting while taking their accelerated schedule into consideration.

 Of the 90 units necessary for graduation, 49 are required; the remaining units may be selected from electives and seminars.
 All degree credits must be completed within five years of matriculation.